 - a.
-February Immediately after CBSE Review of key performance metrics: - i.
-CBSE, OSD, Brain, FOM 1&2 - b.
-If, based on the above criteria the student is considered to be at risk for needing additional USMLE preparation time, the student and mentor will be contacted and it will be recommended that - i.
+February Immediately after CBSE Review of key performance metrics: i.
+CBSE, preclinical curriculum - b.
+If, based on the above criteria the student is considered to be at risk for needing additional USMLE preparation time, the student and mentor will be contacted, and it will be recommended that - i.
 They NOT select COA as their first thematic rotation in order to have a 5 week block available for deferrals AND - ii.
 Deferral process and guidelines will be shared with student